prayagupa/encrypt-decrypt/README.md

 https://en.wikipedia.org/wiki/Padding_(cryptography)

 ```
+Official messages often start and end in predictable ways:

+My dear ambassador,
+    Weather report,
-Official messages often start and end in predictable ways: My dear ambassador, Weather report, Sincerely yours, etc. The primary use of padding with classical ciphers is to prevent the cryptanalyst from using that predictability to find known plaintext[1] that aids in breaking the encryption.
+Sincerely yours, etc.

+The primary use of padding with classical ciphers is to prevent the cryptanalyst
+from using that predictability to find known plaintext that aids in breaking the encryption.

 Random length padding also prevents an attacker from knowing the exact length of the plaintext message.
 ```

 https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding